-Based on the definitions above, we construct the definition of the fine-tuning dataset $D$ for the downstream task. $D=\{(a_i,t_i,\{c_i^{k,j}\})\}_{i=1}^{N_D}$, where $N_D$ = $|D|$.
-Similar to the pre-training dataset, each data point has an audio $a_i$ and its transcription $t_i$, In addition, for each data point, we also have the speaker's characteristics as a set collection in $\{c_i^{k,j}\}$, where $k$ indexes into the type of characteristic, and $j$ points to the exact characteristic.
-When the fine-tuning dataset is a non-static dataset that keeps expanding with new data points, we can capture this non-static property by the time-varying nature of the set size of $N_D(T)$.
-Moreover, $N_D(T)$ is a monotonically increasing function of time $T$, i.e., the length of the fine-tuning non-static dataset $D$ has the following property: $N_D(T)\leq N_D(T') \iff T \leq T'$.
+When the fine-tuning dataset is a non-static dataset that keeps expanding with new data points, such non-static property can be represented by the time-varying nature of the set size of $N_D(T)$, moreover, $N_D(T)$ is a monotonically increasing function of time $T$, i.e., the length of the fine-tuning non-static dataset $D$ has the following property: $N_D(T)\leq N_D(T') \iff T \leq T'$.